TryzeCM/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple game of rock paper scissors, that uses prompt and alert, made in JavaScript.
+A simple game rock paper scissors, made in JavaScript.

+The game plays until either the player or the computer scores 5 points.